 }

-This is a function that creates an asteroid field to navigate through.
-It creates a ton of asteroids offscreen to the right, and has them move slowly to the left across the screen.
+This function creates an asteroid field through which the player must navigate.
+It creates a large number of asteroids (500 to be exact) offscreen to the right and moves them slowly to the left, across the screen.

-This is similar to a situation where you have a “level file” that specifies where each asteroid is, and creating each asteroid at the appropriate offscreen location on startup.
+This is similar to having a “level file” that specifies the position of each asteroid, and then creating each asteroid at the appropriate offscreen location on startup.

-You might think this is no problem, because this is a nice, easy, and straightforward way to do things, and Sprite Kit doesn’t draw nodes that are not visible on the screen.
+You might not see a problem here.
+This is an easy and straightforward way to create an asteroid field and Sprite Kit doesn’t draw nodes that aren’t visible on the screen.

-However, even when nodes are offscreen, Sprite Kit still needs to do processing on the nodes, such as running actions, checking for offscreen collisions, or processing any attached particle systems.

-So this is a problem with the asteroids here – Sprite Kit is having to perform a ton of calculations on asteroids that aren’t even visible.
-What Apple recommends is for you to only add a node to the scene graph when:
+However, even when nodes are offscreen, Sprite Kit still needs to do processing on the nodes: running actions, checking for offscreen collisions or processing any attached particle systems, for example.
+That’s the problem with the asteroids here – Sprite Kit has to perform many calculations on asteroids that aren’t even visible.
+Apple recommends that you only add a node to the scene graph when:

-It has a reasonably good chance of being rendered in the future
+It has a reasonably good chance of being rendered in the future.

-The node runs actions that are required for accurate gameplay
+The node runs actions that are required for accurate gameplay.

-The node has a physics body that is required for accurate gameplay
+The node has a physics body that is required for accurate gameplay.

 In the case of offscreen asteroids, none of these conditions apply.
-So you should be able to get much better performance by only creating asteroids when you need them – i.e. right before they appear on the screen, just like in Zombie Conga!
+So you should be able to get much better performance by only creating asteroids when you need them – that is, right before they appear on the screen, just like in Zombie Conga!

 To fix this, delete spawnAsteroids and replace it with the following: